elphinhote/superquiz/readme.md

 Both of the following are submitted for review:

-The URL of the deployed application,
+The URL of the deployed application, https://elphinhote.github.io/superquiz/

-and the URL of the GitHub repository.
+and the URL of the GitHub repository, https://github.com/elphinhote/superquiz/

 The repository is given a unique name and includes a README describing the project.